ebersphi/oracle-scripts/README.md

 ## Programming
 The key principle for these scripts is compatibility.
 POSIX level.

+Shell will be used, ksh compatible shell!
+C and Perl are not excluded.

 No fancy bash-isms, no gnu tools.
 Expect awk, sed, and ex.

 ## Setup